-I am the director of the Center for Computational Astrophysics.
+I joined the Flatiron Institute in 2016 as founding director of the Center for Computational Astrophysics.
+In 2021 I became president of the Simons Foundation.
 My research interests range from the search for planets around nearby stars to the shape of the universe.

 Using microwave background observations from the Wilkinson Microwave Anisotropy Probe (WMAP) and the Atacama Cosmology Telescope, I have measured the age, shape and composition of the universe.
 Our observations have played a significant role in establishing the standard model of cosmology.
 I am one of the leaders of the Simons Observatory, which will include a planned millimeter-wave telescope that will allow us to take the next step in studying the microwave sky and probing the history of the universe.

 I am currently co-chair of the Wide Field Infrared Survey Telescope (WFIRST) science team.
 WFIRST will study the nature of dark energy, complete the demographic survey of extrasolar planets, characterize the atmospheres of nearby planets and survey the universe with more than 100 times the field of view of the Hubble Space Telescope.
 I have played a significant role in designing the coronagraph and in shaping the overall mission.

 Since completing my Ph.D. work, I have been interested in using laboratory experiments and astronomical observations to probe the nature of dark matter and look for new physics.
 Recently, I have been active in the exploration of data from the Gaia satellite and observations made by Subaru’s Hyper Suprime-Cam.

 I serve as co-chair of the Global Coordination of Ground and Space Astrophysics working group of the International Astronomical Union.